tupipa/panda/panda/plugins/trace_deadwrite/README.md

 ### 2.4 Access Guest VM Terminal

-You can access guest either by VNC viewer, or by ssh inside the container.
+You can access guest either by VNC viewer on port 5915 of your host, or by using ssh client inside the container.
+The QEMU guest is running inside container, the QEMU guest has ip of 192.168.53.89 inside container's networks.
 #### VNC access on host or container

 You can access the guest VM with 5915 port on your host.